paulintrevado/Exploratory-Data-Analysis-with-R/README.md

 - **Case Studies** (20%): You will be assigned applied case studies throughout the class that are to be completed using RStudio.
 - **Final Project** (20%): The final project will be a computational case study that brings together the techniques learned throughout the semester.
 The description for this project will be provided towards the mid point of the semester.
 - **Extra Credit** (+5%): Create a *well-organized* database of *all* R functions that you use throughout the semester.
 These include those mentioned in lectures, those introduced in homework, etc. Along with each function, give a brief description that details the use of the function.
 Also, organize these functions into categories according to their use.

-### Data Science Links and News

-- **Undergraduate Research in Statistics and Data Science**: [Article from Amstat News](http://magazine.amstat.org/blog/2017/09/01/undergraduateexpectations/)

-### Schedule

-Overall, this course will be split into two main parts: (1) learning the basics of how to code in R and (2) performing data analysis on real case studies and examples using data science techniques in R.

 **Introduction**